ioos/sanctuarywatch/docs/training_images/JAI_Vector_chapter_3_image_creation.md

 ## 3.2 Inkscape

-This guide assumes you have a basic knowledge of using Inkscape ([here is a great series of tutorials](https://inkscape.org/learn/tutorials/)).
-In particular, you’ll need to understand how layers work in Inkscape ([and here’s a tutorial for that](https://inkscape.org/~JurgenG/%E2%98%85layers-objects-and-paths)).
+This guide assumes you have a basic knowledge of using Inkscape <a href="https://inkscape.org/learn/tutorials/" target="_blank"> here is a great series of tutorials</a>.
+In particular, you’ll need to understand how layers work in Inkscape <a href="https://inkscape.org/~JurgenG/%E2%98%85layers-objects-and-paths" target="_blank"> and here’s a tutorial for that</a>.

 In the JAI Vectors example folder, you’ll find a file called test-image1.svg.
 Open this file in Inkscape and you’ll see the following: